 Please see below for some of our regular performance measurement tools and their results.

 Carewest participates with Capital Care, Calgary Lab Services and Alberta Health Services in a combined Accreditation Canada survey process.
 This means that we have surveys on different years focusing on different standards.
-We were surveyed for long-term care standards in 2012, Leadership, IP&C standards in 2014, Rehabilitation standards in 2016.
-In 2017, we started the cycle again with long-term care surveys at Carewest George Boyack and Carewest Signal Pointe.
+We were surveyed for long-term care standards in 2017, Rehabilitation Standards in 2016 and Leadership, IP&C standards in 2014.
+Our next survey schedule includes Leadership in 2019 followed by LTC, Rehabilitation, Infection Prevention and Control as well and Medication Management standards in 2021.
+Despite the length of time between surveys, we are committed to staying current on standards and working to improve processes whether or not it is a survey year.

 Partners in Injury Reduction (PIR)